ChrisLawther/Regex/README.md

-# Package
+# Regex

-A description of this package.
+A Swift wrapper around the bits of `NSRegularExpression` that I use.

+Supports multiple matches, capture groups (anonymous and named)